-- the readiness of the parties for trial. - (2) At a case management hearing, either on the oral application of a party or, after notifying the parties, on the Registrar's own initiative, a Registrar may - order that the standard timetable in rule 30 or some variation of it applies; - order that any of the other rules in this Division do not (b) apply to the case; - (c) make, amend or cancel any interlocutory order; - (d) make, amend or cancel any case management direction; - make, amend or cancel any enforcement order; (e) - order that the case be managed by a Judge. - A Registrar may adjourn the case management hearing from (3) time to time.
+- (1) At a case management hearing a Registrar must review the documents on the Court file and inquire into these matters - (a) the complexity of the case; - (b) the need for interlocutory proceedings; - (c) whether the standard timetable in rule 30 is appropriate to the case; - (d) whether rule 38(1) should not apply to the case; - (e) the readiness of the parties for trial. - (2) At a case management hearing, either on the oral application of a party or, after notifying the parties, on the Registrar's own initiative, a Registrar may - (a) order that the standard timetable in rule 30 or some variation of it applies; - (b) order that any of the other rules in this Division do not apply to the case; - (c) make, amend or cancel any interlocutory order; - (d) make, amend or cancel any case management direction; - (e) make, amend or cancel any enforcement order; - (f) order that the case be managed by a Judge. - (3) A Registrar may adjourn the case management hearing from time to time.